-Migration and Ethnic Studies (MES) explores the dynamics of human mobility in the twofold context of globalisation and the persistence of nation-state boundaries.
-It examines how those dynamics translate into ethnic stratification, economic inequality, and cultural diversity in both countries of departure and countries of destination.
+The Master's programme Migration and Ethnic Studies explores the dynamics of human mobility in the twofold context of globalisation and the persistence of nation-state boundaries.
+It examines how these dynamics translate into ethnic stratification, economic inequality, and cultural diversity in both countries of departure and countries of destination.

 Migration is discussed from a broad sociological perspective.
-It provides you with the skills to identify and analyse social phenomena.
-You will learn to go beyond applying or illustrating available theories of migration, integration and ethnicity, and gain the practical skills for both challenging existing models, and building new, innovative ones out of rigorous empirical work.
+The programme provides you with the competences to identify and analyse social phenomena.
+You will learn to go beyond applying or illustrating available theories of migration, integration and ethnicity, and gain the practical skills needed for both challenging existing models, and building new, innovative ones out of rigorous empirical work.

-During the programme, guest speakers from a variety of disciplines including sociology, anthropology, political science, and geography, as well as practitioners such as lawyers, documentary makers, labour organisers and government officials share their knowledge with you.
+During the programme, guest speakers from a variety of disciplines including sociology, anthropology, political science, and geography, as well as practitioners such as lawyers, documentary makers, labour organisers and government officials will be sharing their knowledge with you.

-You are expected to develop your capacity to work independently, becoming knowledgeable scholars while thinking critically about dynamics of migration and integration beyond media and policy stereotypes.
-A taste for empirical research combined with an aptitude for well-grounded theorization are appreciated, and will be cultivated in programme members.
+You are expected to develop your capacity to work independently and to become knowledgeable scholars, thinking critically about dynamics of migration and integration beyond media and policy stereotypes.
+A taste for empirical research combined with an aptitude for well-grounded theorisation are appreciated, and will be cultivated in programme members.

-You will learn how to identify and analyse social phenomena by comparing them with other concrete cases taken from history or crossnational comparative research.
+You will learn how to identify and analyse social phenomena by comparing them with other concrete cases taken from history or cross-national comparative research.
 That way, you will learn to go beyond just applying or illustrating available theories of migration, incorporation, and ethnicity.
-You will also gain the practical skills for both challenging existing models, and building new, innovative ones out of rigorous empirical work, in the perspective of fundamental as well as applied research.
+You will also gain the practical skills for both challenging existing models, and building new, innovative ones out of rigorous empirical work, from the perspective of fundamental and applied research.

-Teachers in the MES programme are very international, coming from diverse European and North American countries.
-Most of them are researchers at the prestigious Institute for Migration and Ethnic Studies, one of foremost centers for migration studies in Europe and beyond.
-Students are encouraged to follow conferences, public lectures, and workshops sponsored by IMES.
+Teachers in this Master's are predominantly international, originating from various European and North American countries.
+Most of them are researchers at the prestigious Institute for Migration and Ethnic Studies, one of the foremost centers for migration studies in Europe and beyond.
+Students are encouraged to take part in conferences, public lectures, and workshops sponsored by IMES.